What Is Potassium and Why Is It Important?

 Why Is Potassium Important for Kidney Patients?

-In healthy individuals, the kidneys regulate and remove excess potassium from the body.
+In healthy individuals, the kidneys regulate and excrete excess potassium from the body.
 However, in people with kidney failure, kidney function declines and potassium may accumulate in the blood.
-Therefore, potassium intake from food must be carefully controlled.
+Therefore, potassium intake from the diet must be controlled.

 Both low and high blood potassium can cause complications such as: